akeru-inc/xcnotary/README.md

 `xcnotary` automates these steps for you.
 It:

-- Attempts to fail fast if necessary, performing several checks on your application bundle before uploading it to Apple.
+- Attempts to fail fast if necessary, performing several checks on your target before uploading it to Apple.
-- Compresses and submits the bundle to the notarization service.
+- Zips the input if it is an .app bundle.
-- Polls the service until completion.
+- Submits the input to the notarization service, and polls until completion.
 This step typically takes a few minutes.
-- In case of success, attaches the notarization ticket to the bundle, enabling the app to pass Gatekeeper on first run even without an Internet connection.
+- In case of success, attaches the notarization ticket to the target, enabling the app to pass Gatekeeper on first run even without an Internet connection.
 - In case of failure, fetches the error log from Apple and outputs it to `stderr`.
 - Return a zero/non-zero code for easy CI integration.